raysin1/Appletify/README.md

 <br><br>

 **To do:**
+- Move controls to left and playing widget to middle
 - Fix playlist alignment and element visibility
 - Workaround to blank empty queue
 - Style connected device bar